 RUN1, RUN2 (Pin 7, Pin 8): Digital Run Control Inputs for Each Controller.
 Forcing either of these pins below 1.2V shuts down that controller.
-Forcing both of these pins below 0.7V shuts down the entire LTC3858-2, reducing quiescent current to approximately 8μA.
+Forcing both of these pins below 0.7V shuts down the entire LTC3858, reducing quiescent current to approximately 8μA.
+Do NOT float these pins.